wp-plugins/updater/readme.txt

 Please follow the instructions below:

-1) Please check the plugin settings '/wp-admin/admin.php?page=updater-options'
+1. Please check the plugin settings '/wp-admin/admin.php?page=updater-options'

-2) The plugin sends email notifications if any updates are available.
+2. The plugin sends email notifications if any updates are available.

-3) Some email messages can be marked as spam on the server.
-Enter email address ('Sender's name and email address), for example, gmail account or similar.
+3. Some email messages can be marked as spam on the server.
+Enter email address ('Sender's name and email address'), for example, gmail account or similar.
 If the message is approved (sent), this means that the email filtering is configured on your server.

-4) Are you getting any notifications about new users registration?
+4. Are you getting any notifications about new users registration?
 If no, perhaps you didn't configure email sending.
 In this case You should install an extra plugin called WP-mail-SMTP and configure it.

 = The plugin stopped sending emails after some time.
 What's the problem? =